Android518-2015/assignment2/README.md

 # Assignment 2 2015

-Read the specficiation for this liab, work with your assigned team.
+Read the specficiation for this lab, work with your assigned team.